1

 The conflict

-In the previous step, you changed the add function on the update-add-function branch.
-Now we’ll make a different change to the same function on main, creating a conflict.
+In the previous step, you added safety protocols to the recruit function on the update-recruit branch.
+Now we’ll add mission logging to the same function on main, creating a conflict.

 Make sure you’re on main:

-Open calculator.py in the editor and change the add function to log its inputs:
+Open hero_registry.py in the editor and change the recruit function to add mission logging — track every recruitment for the squad’s records:

 Task 2: Attempt the merge